-For those left behind by suicide, closure is more complicated.
+For those left behind by Suicide, Closure is more complicated.
 In the wake of a suicide, the emotional debris makes returning to tranquility an insurmountable goal.
-Simply put, unthinkable.
+Simply, unthinkable.

-If you ask folks what closure means you get various definitions?
-For folks distant to the situation of a loss, the definitions and implications are not urgent.
-For those directly affected, closure is urgent.
+If you ask folks what Closure means, you get various definitions?
+For folks distant to the situation of a loss, the meanings and implications are not urgent.
+For those directly affected, Closure is critical.

-It is important to establish realistic expectations.
-Following a suicide, survivors are transfixed on a return to the good times.
-Often the foremost thought center around what would have, should have, could have been done differently.
-Then envisioning what the resulting affects would have had on the outcome.
-There are few thoughts of anything less.
+First of all, it is vital to establish realistic expectations.
+Following a suicide, survivors get slightly paranoid about a return to the good times.
+Often the foremost thoughts center around what should have, or could have, made things turn out differently.
+Survivors lose touch with reality while envisioning the "what ifs."

-Adjusting expectations comes slowly, partially due the resident emotional pain, impaired ability to reason and sheer exhaustion.
-Trying to reason how taking one's life was a solution will never be validated.
-That will never be possible.
+Adjusting expectations comes slowly, partially due to the resident emotional pain, impaired ability to reason, and sheer exhaustion.
+Trying to reason how taking one's life was a solution can never be validated.
+That is not possible.

-It is imperative that you grasp reality that you have to walk away from the closure process satisfying yourself.
+It is imperative that you grasp reality and ocassionally walk away from the closure process.
 You cannot adopt someone else conclusions, nor can you be told what to accept or believe by anyone else.
-You will live out your life with whatever you decide and it is not necessary to convince anyone else of your conclusions.
-There is significant risks of confrontation when dealing with others.
+Foremost in your mind should be the reality, you will live out your life with whatever you decide, and it is not necessary to convince anyone else of your conclusions.

-It is possible (and common) to reflect on known struggles your loved one faced.
-Clearly things that we know about play a role in their decision, but there endless issues and circumstances that you can never know.
-In time you have to accept that a survivor cannot replicate the thinking or decision process for the suicide.
+It is possible (and common) to reflect on observed struggles your loved one faced.
+Clearly, things that we are aware of play may have played a role in their decision, but there endless issues and circumstances that you can never know.
+In time you have to accept that a survivor cannot replicate the thinking or decision process for Suicide.

-As a survivor we are faced with a long winding path that we have never considered.
+As a survivor, we face a long winding path that we have never traveled or even considered.
 Everything about it is new.
-The closure process is riddled with holes that cannot be filled.
-Though sorting through what we know and seeking details we wonder about can be disturbing, in the end they can bring peace to your conclusions.
+The closure process is riddled with gaps that cannot be filled.
+Though sorting through what we know and seeking details we wonder about can be disturbing, in the end, they can bring peace to your conclusions.

 If you are like me, you will change your mind and rethink all manner of details.
 It is just a natural happening as you work and rework the closure process.

-I have adopted a number of explanations for "closure" specific to survivors of a suicide.
+I have adopted several explanations for "closure" specific to survivors of Suicide.
 These do not apply to suicide attempts, since attempts encompass a unique set of circumstances.

-I have developed my process built around a filing system.
-The central feature was a drawer labeled Closure.
-The draw could be easily opened and closed . . . but NEVER LOCKED.
-While it had to be opened at times, it could be shut allowing me to engage in other things.
-It is stressful to have that drawer open for extended periods of time.
+My analysis process developed around a filing concept.
+The central feature was an imaginary drawer labeled Closure.
+The drawer could be easily opened and closed . . . but NEVER LOCKED.
+While I opened it at times, I could shut it allowing me to engage in other things.
+A level of stress prevails when that drawer is open for extended periods.

-There were memories, reflections of past conclusions that I reveled in and those that made me rethink my past.
+There were memories, reflections of past conclusions recorded there.
+Each made me rethink my past.

-If you look inside my closure drawer you will find a half dozen folders organized by categories:
+If you looked inside my closure drawer, you would find a half dozen folders organized by categories:

 2. Folders with all manner of gathered details (noting the source and date) that no conclusion had been reached.
-You might say a "cold case" file.
+You might say a "cold case" file of random information.

 3. Folders of details on issues "actively in progress" (but presently unresolved.)
-These included people and/or places to look.
+These included ideas of people and places to look.

 4. Folders for things I still wonder about but am afraid it would disrupt someone else's life if I pursued them.

-5. A folder for things I am satisfied there is nowhere else to go and I need to stop the search.
+5. A folder for something I am satisfied with - there is nowhere else to go.
+AND I need to stop the search.

-6. Finally my "wonderment file."
-This is for things that are clear yet impossible to render suicide as a solution.
+6. Finally, my "wonderment file."
+This one is for things that are clear yet impossible to render Suicide as a solution.

-This process lead me to writing a Peace Letter.
-In retrospect, I see this as the beginning of the letting go process.
-Forgiveness to her and all the cascading events that involved others.
+This process leads me to write a Peace Letter.
+In retrospect, I see this as the beginning of the "letting go" process.
+Mainly, Forgiveness to her and all the cascading events that involved others.
 Some might assess this as an end to the blame game.

-Admitting that there are a lot of ways I did not measure up to her expectation and I attribute them as failures on my part.
+Admitting that there are a lot of ways, I did not measure up to her expectations.
+I attribute them as failures on my part.

-Work on all this leads me to my own understanding that taking one's life follows no formula.
+Work on all this leads me to my understanding that taking one's life follows no formula.

 For most of us left behind, there were insufficient signs this was coming.
 It is typically a very tightly held secret our loved one maintained under wraps.
-One of the things I did discover by going to counseling with her was the childhood traumas she faced, yet remained hidden for almost fifty years.
+Going to counseling with my wife, revealed some childhood traumas she faced, yet remained hidden for almost fifty years.

-Then after her death, I would discover some of her friends at church knew.
+Then after her death, I would discover her immediate family, and some of her friends at church knew.
 So to be unaware is not a mark against your relationship but more of a developed defense mechanism of the one you have lost.
-Certainly, some are more accomplished at this than others.
+Indeed, some are more accomplished at hiding things than others.

-During our last counseling session, I now realize she was telling me and the counselor (by the way, a very experienced older fellow) that the barn was burning.
-Then less than three weeks pass and she is gone.
-Just 5 days before our next counseling session.
+During our last counseling session, I now realize she was telling the counselor and me (by the way, a very experienced older fellow) that the barn was burning.
+Then less than three weeks pass, and she is gone just 5 days before our next counseling session.

 You have to open the closure drawer to work, but you cannot leave it open permanently.
 You have to close it to maintain all the activities of life.
 It can never be sealed.